FIXING COLORADO’S TIP OFFSET TO KEEP RESTAURANTS OPEN AND ALL WORKERS EARNING GREAT PAY

 KEEP RESTAURANTS OPEN ✴ MORE FOR BACK-OF-HOUSE CREWS ✴ GREAT WAGES FOR ALL RESTAURANT WORKERS ✴

-WHAT IS THE RESTAURANT RELIEF BILL?
+WHAT IS THE RESTAURANT RELIEF ACT?

 This bill keeps Colorado restaurants open for business, helps non-tipped restaurant workers earn more, and keeps tipped workers earning great wages.